Mercury Lab v1.0

 point-of-collection using the MinION***.
 Complete, or near-complete genomes could be generated with Mercury Lab’s onboard bioinformatics systems, and uploaded in near real-time (via Mercury’s LTE connectivity, or Wi-Fi if available) to public, open-source viral phylogeny platforms (e.g., NextStrain).
 Such a network would dramatically reduce the time and coordination complexity of generating genome-based intelligence on COVID-19, and would reduce the burden on central reference laboratories such that they can focus on the more urgent task of high-throughput diagnostics on an exponentially increasing number of patient samples.

-an inventory of 25 commercial units, available for purchase, is scheduled to be manufactured and assembled by July 15th.
-The timeline to complete inventory is subject to indeterminate supply-chain and manufacturing personnel impacts of the COVID-19 pandemic, however, functional units can be immediately co-opted for duty as they are made available.
+An inventory of 25 commercial units are currently available for purchase.
 MRIGlobal stands ready to implement this product at the behest of relevant biosecurity and public health stakeholders, both in the U.S. as well as vulnerable populations in resource-limited areas overseas.
 As more units come online, they can be coordinated with ongoing efforts to maximize coverage of a particular area, or be sent ahead to areas that models identify as having increased vulnerability.